Damrak: Feast or Famine

-From its ‘Sex Museum’ and nearby ‘Medieval Torture Museum’ (two utterly forgettable tourist traps) to the prestigious Bijenkorf warehouse and both the historic and modern stock exchanges, and from its tour boats to the interesting architecture along the way, Damrak looks like a preview of what Amsterdam has to offer.
+From the tour boats near Central Station to the interesting architecture along the way, the good features of Damrak look like a preview of what Amsterdam has to offer.

 The name of the street refers to the dam in the river Amstel (hence, Amsterdam) on the site of what eventually became Dam square.